 I’ve received many emails about walker bags made for loved ones and some donated to the VA and other organizations.

-Let me just say to all you, “You are awesome!”
+Let me just say to all of you, “You are awesome!”

 Heavier densely woven fabrics work best for this project and will last longer.
 I have used heavy cotton twill, poly/cotton blends, and upholstery fabrics.
 The fabric used in the bag shown here was a medium weight blend.
 I doubled the fabric for more stability.
 You can also add a fusible interfacing for additional support.